ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

 A dot selector combined with a single asterisk is a wild card.
 It selects all member values of an object as well as all elements of an array.
-Applying the `dot-wild-selector` to primitive JSON values, as number, string, or literal, does nothing.
+Applying the `dot-wild-selector` to a primitive JSON value (number, string, or true/false/null) selects no value.

 ### Index Selector